 You can be invariably sure that the smartest minds usually have high expectations from their workplace.
 When you have a highly appreciated organizational culture, you will simultaneously attract smart minds who hear about your company’s name since everyone, including your employees and clients, keep raving about it.
 Job seekers are usually looking for perks that enhance their experience working at the company.

-Here are 15 tips that you can use to create the best culture:
+Here are 15 tips that you can use to create the best organizational culture:

 Build the right foundation: